sparktsang/sparktsang.github.io/_posts/psychedelics-2.md

 Could I imagine a reality where we tell people to *distrust* their inner voice?
 The thought was unthinkable.
 I, the relentless questioner, had finally met a belief system I had no tools to dismantle.
 I was defeated before the battle had even begun, disarmed by the most powerful weapon of all: an unshakeable, unprovable, and universally celebrated truth.

 My purification project—my dream of a world where individuals achieve sovereignty through rigorous self-interrogation and rational dialogue—was revealed for what it was: a hopeless, one-man insurgency against an entire epoch.
 His path of purification was showing progress, validated by the "supercharged engine" in his mind.
-Mine, faced with the unthinking, unchallengeable titan of "instinct," was a non-starter, a total failure.
+Mine, faced with the unthinking, unchallengeable titan of "instinct", was a non-starter, a total failure.

 I felt a profound sense of defeat, a loneliness that was deeper and colder than any I had felt before.
 My battle was not with him, but with the spirit of the age itself.
 And I had already lost.